Bon1138/wiki-brackets-shell/Architecture-Proposal:Windows-Chrome-Theming.md

     }

 # Titlebars, System Icons and Stuff
 This is pretty simple to do.
 I implemented this in Dreamweaver CS5 for MDI document windows.
-Because we didn't implement OWL documents and wanted that "Gray" OWL look, custom drawing code was implemented to make the document frames "Gray" and customize the system buttons (Min/Max/Close).
+Dreamweaver didn't use OWL documents and I wanted that "Gray" OWL look on document windows so I implemented custom drawing code to make the document frames "Gray" and customize the system buttons (Min/Max/Close).

-The main thing that needs to be handled is that you need to implement a mouse down handler to know you're on a button and draw the button pressed, then draw it depressed on mouse up and don't let the default window proc handle the non-client mouse messages when you get these messages in the HitTest parameter of a mouse message:

-    HTCLOSE
-    HTMAXBUTTON
-    HTMINBUTTON

-The other thing you need to do is when you get a mouse down message in the non-client area, you need to register the window for mouse leave events:
+We need to handle all of the NC mouse messages so we know when the user is interacting with a button.
+This means drawing the buttons in their various states and overriding the default Windows implementation.

+We'll need to setup the window to receive a `WM_NCMOUSELEAVE` message from the on WM_NCMOUSEDOWN` handler when we get a hit test on one of the system buttons.

     void cef_main_window::TrackMouseEvents(bool track/*=true*/)
     {